Ranch Fried Chicken

 Our Ranch Fried Chicken takes at least an hour to marinate in the refrigerator, but aside from that planning time, it comes together quickly in a few simple steps.
-Moist on the inside and crisp on the outside, the Ranch Dressing used in the marinade provides an herby, tangy flavor that's more interesting than the usual buttermilk.
-Delicious hot or cold, you might want to make an extra batch for leftovers.
+Moist on the inside and crisp on the outside, the no-dairy Ranch Dressing used in the marinade provides an herby, tangy flavor that elevates fried chicken to an art form.
+Delicious hot or cold, you might want to make an extra batch just for the leftovers.

 Ranch Fried Chicken

 This ranch fried chicken recipe is bursting with zesty ranch flavor, made with gluten-free flour, and fried in Avocado Oil for a rich, buttery flavor.
 Moist on the inside and crisp on the outside, our no-dairy Ranch Dressing provides a herby, tangy marinade that elevates the flavor beyond the traditional buttermilk soak.